‘The Walking Dead’: Why Pregnant Maggie Isn’t Showing A Baby Bump Yet

 Even though Maggie’s baby is okay right now, TWD fans are still concerned.
 Her pain was caused by a pregnancy complication.
 Even though she and the child are healthy, Lauren Cohan’s character needs to be careful.
 With the war between the Saviors and the communities looming, it would be too risky for Maggie to fight with her friends.

 Also, Simon (Steven Ogg) and the Saviors took the Hilltop Colony doctor in Season 7 of The Walking Dead, who just happened to have the same last name as the Sanctuary doctor.
 It was hinted that they were related.
-Now, Hilltop Colony doesn’t have a doctor to take care of Maggie or anyone else who gets injured or sick.
+Now, the Hilltop Colony doesn’t have a doctor to take care of Maggie or anyone else who gets injured or sick.
 When this was brought to Simon’s attention, they left Hilltop Colony a huge box filled with bottles of aspirin.

 TWD fans also realize that Negan now knows that Maggie isn’t dead like he was led to believe.
 Although Rick and Father Gabriel (Seth Gilliam) never outright said she died, they did make a grave and led Negan to believe that Maggie died in The Walking Dead.
-He won’t take this information well and it might make him even more angry.
+He won’t take this information well and it might make him even angrier.

 When The Walking Dead Season 8 premieres, fans can expect a full war against Negan and the Saviors.
 Alexandria, Hilltop Colony, and The Kingdom are no longer going to stand by and be under Negan’s thumb.
 A lot of people are going to die, but in Rick’s mind, freedom is worth the price.